How-To Creole

 It is very important that you know how to contract te.

-This is because people who speak Creole usually contract it when they are making a conversation.
+This is because people who speak Creole commonly contract it when they are having a conversation.

 When to Contract the Word "Te"

-The Creole word te is a tense marker, because you can use it before a verb to show that you are referring to the past tense.
+The Creole word te is a tense marker because you can use it to show that you are referring to the past.

 Situations where you can contract "te" in Haitian Creole